About the Lyrids Meteor Shower

 Meteors come from leftover comet particles and bits from broken asteroids.
 When comets come around the Sun, they leave a dusty trail behind them.
 Every year Earth passes through these debris trails, which allows the bits to collide with our atmosphere where they disintegrate to create fiery and colorful streaks in the sky.

 The pieces of space debris that interact with our atmosphere to create the Lyrids originate from comet C/1861 G1 Thatcher.
 Comet Thatcher was discovered on April 5, 1861, by A. E. Thatcher.

-Their radiant – the point in the sky from which the Lyrids appear to come – is the constellation Lyra, the harp.
-Lyrids appear to particularly radiate out from the star Vega, the brightest star in this constellation.
+Their radiant – the point in the sky from which the Lyrids appear to come – is near the constellation Lyra, the harp.
+Lyrids appear to radiate from the area near the star Vega, the brightest star in this constellation.
 (Helpful Hint: Vega is one of the brightest stars in the night sky and is easy to spot in even light-polluted areas.)
 The constellation of Lyra is also where we get the name for the shower: Lyrids.